rovenelabanga001/phase-1-javascript-project-mode/README.md

 # Personal Expenditure Tracker SPA

 This is a **Personal Expenditure Tracker** Single Page Application (SPA) built using vanilla JavaScript.
 The application allows users to track their income and expenses, edit transactions, delete transactions, and view a summary of their transactions.
-It is designed to store data using [JSONBin.io](https://jsonbin.io), and all interactions with the transaction data are managed via API requests.
+It is designed to store data using a JSON server, and all interactions with the transaction data are managed via API requests.

 ## Features